uroflavin/roadmap/README.md

 # roadmap
-Manage your project and team road maps in YAML
+Manage your project and team roadmaps in YAML

+## Inspired by
 This project is heavyly inspired by https://github.com/SierraSoftworks/roadmap, with some key-differences:
  - roadmap is a clone, implemented in python
  - the roadmap-structure is slightly different

+## Goals
 My development approach is to implement the main functions of https://github.com/SierraSoftworks/roadmap.
 This concerns the creation of a view as HTML and PDF.

 I mainly focus on mapping the following structure: